TrajTok: Learning Trajectory Tokens enables better Video Understanding: Related work

 \section{Related work}

 \paragraph{Video tokenization and efficient video encoders.} Modern video transformers initially adopted fixed space–time patches~\cite{vivit,timesformer,liu2022videoswin}, but this leads to high token counts and heavy compute.
-To address this, a broad range of techniques has emerged, including token pruning and merging~\cite{rao2021dynamicvit,liang2022evit,fayyaz2022ats,bolya2022tome,kim2024tokenfusion,wang2022stts,Choudhury2024RLT,choi2024vidtldr}, latent-bottleneck or learned-token approaches~\cite{tokenlearner,jaegle2021perceiver,jaegle2021perceiverio,nagrani2021bottlenecks}, and recent online or large-context video–LLM systems~\cite{wu2024videollmmod,prunevid,yan2025crosslmm,liu2025videoxlpro}.
+To address this, a broad range of techniques has emerged, including token pruning and merging~\cite{rao2021dynamicvit,liang2022evit,fayyaz2022ats,tome,kim2024tokenfusion,wang2022stts,choudhury2025rlt,choi2024vidtldr}, latent-bottleneck or learned-token approaches~\cite{tokenlearner,jaegle2021perceiver,jaegle2021perceiverio,nagrani2021bottlenecks}, and recent online or large-context video–LLM systems~\cite{wu2024videollmmod,prunevid,yan2025crosslmm,liu2025videoxlpro}.
 A persistent challenge across these efficiency-oriented designs is that their performance often lags behind patch-based tokenization, and scaling them to larger datasets or architectures remains difficult.
 More recently, trajectory-centric tokenization~\cite{zheng2025trajvit} has shown that organizing tokens by visual trajectories can simultaneously improve accuracy and reduce token counts.

 \paragraph{Object-centric representations.} Object-centric learning has long aimed to represent scenes as compositions of discrete entities rather than unstructured patches.
-Early slot-based and scene decomposition models demonstrated the benefits of learning object-level structure from raw visual inputs \cite{locatello2020object,greff2019multiobject,burgess2019monet,kipf2021conditional,singh2022slotattention}.
-Foundation segmentation models such as SAM and SAM2 \cite{kirillov2023segment,ravi2024sam2} further enable region-level visual abstractions that improve grounding in vision–language models like Osprey \cite{li2024osprey}.
+Early slot-based and scene decomposition models demonstrated the benefits of learning object-level structure from raw visual inputs \cite{locatello2020object,greff2019multiobject,burgess2019monet,kipf2021conditional,engelmayer2022object,singh2022slotattention}.
+Recent studies have scaled this paradigm to large-scale and multimodal contexts, showing that semantic grouping priors can yield compact and robust representations \cite{fang2024objectcentric,lin2024objectcentric,shen2024scalable}.
+Foundation segmentation models such as SAM and SAM2 \cite{kirillov2023segmentanything,ravi2024sam2} further enable region-level visual abstractions that improve grounding in vision–language models like Osprey \cite{li2024osprey}.
 In the context of video representation, both TrajViT~\cite{zheng2025trajvit} and Trokens \cite{kumar2025trokens} extend this object-centric perspective by introducing semantic, trajectory-based tokenization that groups spatio-temporal features into object-consistent units.
 Our work builds on this insight, generalizing trajectory-based tokenization into an end-to-end differentiable framework.

 We aim to design an end-to-end, efficient, and semantically grounded tokenizer that converts visual inputs (images or videos) into a compact set of tokens representing object trajectories.
 Let $\mathbf{V} \in \mathbb{R}^{T \times H \times W \times 3}$ denote an input video with $T$ frames and spatial resolution $H \times W$.
 Our goal is to learn a mapping $\mathcal{T}: \mathbf{V} \rightarrow \mathbf{Z}$, where $\mathbf{Z} \in \mathbb{R}^{N \times d}$ is a set of $N$ trajectory tokens with dimension $d$.
 N is not fixed and depends on semantic complexity of the video.